 Cultural Icons Celebrated at Barnard

-In February 1926, when African American historian Carter G. Woodson first celebrated “Negro History Week” to highlight the contributions of African Americans.
+In February 1926, African American historian Carter G. Woodson first celebrated “Negro History Week” to highlight the contributions of African Americans.
 It took place between the birthdays of Abraham Lincoln and Frederick Douglass.
 This month, 91 years later, Barnard honors Black History Month by celebrating these dynamic women who also happen to be born in the month of February.

 Alice Walker (February 9)